-Two weeks since the attacks - in which a group of "Islamic State" supporters killed 130 people in a series of attacks across the French capital -several investigations are underway,
+Two weeks since the attacks - in which a group of "Islamic State" supporters killed 130 people in a series of attacks across the French capital - several investigations are underway, the paper reported.

 Stuttgart's prosecutor's office, for example, is currently working to determine whether a link exists between the November 13 attacks and the delivery of four assault rifles from Baden-Württemberg to an address in Paris.

 'Severe' criminal law

 Despite the serious threat against Germany and the potential for a terrorist attack Maas rejected demands from within the government for tougher safety laws.

 "In Germany we have already an extremely severe penal law against terrorism.
 That is why the federal government agreed that the recently adopted tightening must be applied consistently," Maas said.

 'Full force of law'